Watch Carrie Underwood Recover Like A Pro After Awkward Technical Glitch During Tour Opening Night

-Carrie Underwood recovered like a true pro after a pretty awkward technical glitch during the opening night of her ‘Cry Pretty Tour 360’ at Greensboro Coliseum in Greensboro, North Carolina, on May 1.
-Video shared by concert goer @carrieismyqueen on Twitter following the gig showed the star keeping calm and carrying on after her microphone stopped working part way through her set.
+Carrie Underwood recovered like a true pro after a pretty awkward technical glitch during the opening night of her “Cry Pretty Tour 360” at Greensboro Coliseum in Greensboro, North Carolina, on May 1.
+Video shared by concertgoer @carrieismyqueen on Twitter following the gig showed the star keeping calm and carrying on after her microphone stopped working part way through her set.

 The clip posted by the fan during the opening night saw Underwood belting out the song “Drinking Alone” from her 2018 album Cry Pretty into a dangling microphone that stretched down from the ceiling.
 However, the star’s voice couldn’t be heard at all through the mic – meaning all fans heard was the sound of her band.